xieBioinfo/HRCHY-CytoCommunity/README.md

 (4) Cannot correctly identify tissue structures with spatial discontinuous distribution.

-Building upon our recently established tissue structure identification framework CytoCommunity (https://github.com/huBioinfo/CytoCommunity), we developed **HRCHY-CytoCommunity**, which utilized a graph neural network (GNN) model to identify hierarchical tissue structures on single-cell spatial maps.
+Building upon our recently established tissue structure identification framework [CytoCommunity](https://github.com/huBioinfo/CytoCommunity), we developed **HRCHY-CytoCommunity**, which utilized a graph neural network (GNN) model to identify hierarchical tissue structures on single-cell spatial maps.
 HRCHY-CytoCommunity models the identification of hierarchical tissue structures as a MinCut-based hierarchical community detection problem, offering several advantages:

 (1) HRCHY-CytoCommunity identifies hierarchical tissue structures from a cellular-based perspective, making it suitable for single-cell-resolution spatial omics data, while ensuring that the hierarchical structures cover all cells within the data.